BruteForceOAP/ClothArmour/Readme.txt

 CLOTH ARMOUR

 Just gather fiber as soon as you land and craft your armour and in just a few seconds you are almost invincible.
+Make sure to add this mod last to ensure that the changes do not get overridden by other mods or updates.

 Extra 12 backpack slots
 Weight Capacity +2,000kg